5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Lilu and Whatevergreen kexts enabled (mandatory)

 ## Basic workflow outline
-This it the tl;dr version of what we are going to do basically.
+This it the tl;dr version of what we are going to do basically:

 - Find CPU model details on Intel ARK
 - Check used iGPU model
-- Add default/recommended frambuffer for from OpenCore install guide for used iGPU
+- Add default/recommended framebuffer for from OpenCore install guide for used iGPU
 - Check if you need to spoof a device-id
 - Consult Intel HD FAQs for Framebuffer data and alternative AAPL,ig-platform-ids
-- Adjust the framebuffer patch
+- Verify/adjust the framebuffer patch
+- Add Connectors, BusIDs and flags
 - Test
 - Add finished fb patch to config on internal disk
 - Done